browser-game-team2/browser-game-fe/README.md

 }
 ```

--The last one is the GameBoard class with the two empty object where the players Object’ll be put into after filled.
+-The last one is the GameBoard class with the two empty object where the players Object’ll be put into after has been filled.
 ```
 class GameBoard {
 	    constructor() {